sameli/expense-droid/README.md

 * Fix style of action menu bar for android sdk < 21 (The filter menu doesn't turn green on sdk 19)
 * Add help menu
 * Add unit tests

-Features to skip for now:
-* Category selection